gvwilson/thirdbit/src/fiction/cherne/index.md

 ### The Cloudherd Trilogy

-These three books follow a girl named Tahura, and a young prince named Evan, from the ages of 13 to 21.
+These three books follow a girl named Noxy, and a young prince named Thokmay, from the ages of 13 to 21.
 They are aimed at readers aged 10-15.

 #### *The Prince and the Cloudherd*

-This story is set in the cloudherd village of Marandine; its protagonist is a young girl named Tahura, whose life is turned upside down when the lowlander Evan Prince Ensworth takes refuge among the cloudherds.
-They initially spar with one another, then become wary friends, but their friendship and courage are tested when Marandine is attacked by the prince's enemies.
+This story is set in the cloudherd village of Stale; its protagonist is a young girl named Noxy, whose life is turned upside down when the lowlander Thokmay Prince Loghan takes refuge among the cloudherds.
+They initially spar with one another, then become wary friends, but their friendship and courage are tested when Stale is attacked by the prince's enemies.
 With the help of a worn-out magician and a cynical tiger, they must somehow find the courage to make the sacrifices needed to save the village.

 #### *The Princess and the Bear*

-Four years after helping save Marandine, Prince Evan and his mentally challenged sister, Princess Sophie, are in Apple Bridge, where the prince commands the regiment responsible for patrolling the magically-transformed region known as the Blight.
-Tahura's arrival on cloudback triggers a chain of events that leads to Princess Sophie's abduction by a bear with a grudge.
+Four years after helping save Stale, Prince Thokmay and his mentally challenged sister, Princess Sophie, are in Apple Bridge, where the prince commands the regiment responsible for patrolling the magically-transformed region known as the Blight.
+Noxy's arrival on cloudback triggers a chain of events that leads to Princess Sophie's abduction by a bear with a grudge.
 Desperate to find his sister, will the prince realize in time that an ancient evil has resurfaced?

 #### *The Last Wolf*

-Now in their early twenties, Tahura and Prince Evan are part of a delegation sent north to negotiate an end to a war between the Empty Throne of Ruuda and the tribes of Upuliaq.
-Amid double-crosses, a murder, and the discovery that Tahura's new boyfriend is a werewolf, can they save both sides from themselves?
+Now in their early twenties, Noxy and Prince Thokmay are part of a delegation sent north to negotiate an end to a war between the Empty Throne of Ruuda and the tribes of Upuliaq.
+Amid double-crosses, a murder, and the discovery that Noxy's new boyfriend is a werewolf, can they save both sides from themselves?

 ### Eimin's Trilogy